libpull/stats_ci/README.md

 # Google Spreadsheets updates in Python

+Stats CI helps you to track any measurable information you want to analyse of your project.
+To give this kind of flexibility, Stats CI allows you to pass a JSON value in input, that will be appended as a row into a Google Spreadsheet you define.
+In this way you can keep track of the informations of your specific build.
+The final goal is to compare data, create statistics and graphs on the project going on.

+Some examples of data you can track with this project are:
+- The size of the library you are building;
+- The number of files of the project;
+- The percentage of modification between the current and the past commit;
+- Any numeric value you'd like to keep under control :)

-The project allows to automatically update a Google Spreadsheet.
-The input of the program must be a json file with the structure `"column_name":"value"`, `column_name` must be present in the first line (the header) of the Google Spreadsheet file.
+The input of the program must be a JSON with the structure `"column_name":"value"`; `column_name` must be present in the first line (the header) of the Google Spreadsheet file.
 If it isn't the entire operation will abort.

 The program is designed to work with [Travis CI](https://travis-ci.org/).
 For this reason it use a .yml settings file to set information related to the Spreadsheet to update.